No risk appetite? No problem. Here is your guide to low-risk investing.

 - Credit cards: The average household with credit card debt owes approximately $9333.
 At an average of 21% interest, paying this off would yield $1959 annually.

 - Solar: Assume a $15,000 investment after tax credits, yielding $125 per month.

 - Electric car: I will only count the $4000 additional premium paid for an electric car.
 As stated above, this should save $632 per year.

 Total Investment: $34,333

 Return rate: 21.7%

 - Education: no, I’m not talking about that degree from Harvard, just something a little more modest like a coding class from Udacity or Udemy.
-They only run about $200 per month so a degree can be had for just a couple thousand dollars.
-Salaries for front end developers are in the low six figures, so the payout is astronomical.
-Once again, this is almost the least passive of investments, but could have the highest return of all.
+They only run about $200 per month so that you can have a degree for just a couple thousand dollars.
+Salaries for front-end developers are in the low six figures, so the payout is astronomical.
+Once again, this is almost the least passive of investments but could have the highest return.

 - Equities: you could do a lot worse than just throwing your hands up and putting your money into index funds.
 Risk is higher than any of the options above, but historical returns are 8% in the long run.
 You just have to be able to stomach the inevitable ups and downs (see: 2009).

 Have you found success with any of these strategies?
 Do you have any foolproof 10%+ ideas to add?
 Tell me about it in the comments below.

 Are you interested in learning more about investing?
 Check these out!